Back to recipes

 8. Step 8

 Serve the Mongolian beef over steamed rice, garnished with chopped green onions and sesame seeds if desired.
+Enjoy!

 Frequently Asked Questions

-How long should I marinate the beef?
+How long should I marinate the beef for best results?

 Related recipes